 Know your audience.
 To select the best solution, you must know your audience.
 Understanding who you plan to send the case study to is critical to format it correctly.

 Make relatable content.
 Write about a scenario and person who is relatable to your average client.
 This helps you create a winning case study customers identify with and understand.

 Case study example

 While case studies take many forms depending on how you want to use them, you might benefit from referencing an example.
 Here's an example of a case study that uses metrics and details to craft a narrative:

 Agile Software Co. helped Morgan Enterprises, a Fortune 500 company, increase revenue by 20% with custom software design.
 Morgan Enterprises was struggling to scale its enormous growth in the face of digital transformation, and a software solution by Agile Software Co. was able to help them scale up effectively.

 "We are growing leaps and bounds and investing in a lot of new technology to help us scale.
 We realized we needed to pull all of the hardware and software we use in daily operations together with a piece of proprietary platform software, so we reached out to Agile Software Co." - Derek Morgan, CEO, Morgan Enterprises.

+Agile Software Co. developed a platform software program that offered users access to all related office technology, making it easier for a remote workforce to have access to everything they need for success.
 The product recommended was a custom development of a user portal that connected all resources in one branded space.
 After implementing this solution, Morgan Enterprises found it brought all teams together with better communication and 24/7 access to resources.
 This allowed Morgan Enterprises to complete digital transformation, which resulted in a 20% increase in revenue after one year.

 Explore more articles

-- How To Write a Great E-Book
+- How To Write a Good Personal Statement (With Examples)